angular/angular/aio/content/guide/frequent-ngmodules.md

 * For guidance on how to use NgModules for organizing different areas of your code, see [Guidelines for creating NgModules](guide/module-types "Guidelines for creating NgModules").

-* For step-by-step instructions on creating an NgModule and importing it into your app, see [Creating a new NgModule](guide/feature-modules "Creating a new NgModule").
+* For step-by-step instructions on creating an NgModule and importing it into your app, see [Feature modules](guide/feature-modules "Feature modules").

-* To understand how to provide a service or other dependency for your app, see [Providing dependencies for an NgModule](guide/providers "Providing dependencies for an NgModule").
+* To understand how to provide a service or other dependency for your app, see [Providing dependencies in modules](guide/providers "Providing dependencies in modules").